Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 When encountering a predator, doing nothing means certain death.

-Therefore, At this moment, inducing fear enables instant action against danger.
+****At this moment, inducing fear enables an instantaneous response to the dangerous situation. ****

 In essence, our human ancestors survived by copying others’ emotions (mirror neurons actually mimic feelings through imagining and thinking about others).